Molecular Neurobiology Laboratory

 The Helen McLoraine Developmental Chair in Neurobiology

-Whether you’re a human or an insect, behavior is ultimately supported by functions of molecules.
+Whether you are a human or an insect, behavior is ultimately supported by the functions of genes.
 Genetic circuitry and molecular interactions give rise to an animal’s choice on how to react to its environment.
-However, behavior is not always predictable—it can vary dramatically depending on an animal’s internal states, experience and reactions from other individuals.
-Understanding what goes haywire in brains of the socially impaired (such as in autism or attention-deficit disorders) is the first step in developing effective and specific treatments for such neurological disease.
+However, animal behaviors can appear highly variable—they can vary dramatically depending on an animal’s internal states, experience and reactions from other individuals.
+Understanding what goes haywire in the brains of the socially impaired (such as in autism or attention-deficit disorders) is the first step in developing effective and specific treatments for such neurological disease.
 It can be difficult, however, to study the basis for behaviors and pathologies in humans, in part because our nervous systems are so complex.

-To unravel the fundamentals of behavior, he is using multidisciplinary approaches, including advanced genome editing, gene expression control, optogenetic techniques for controlling neurons with light, functional neuronal imaging and computational behavioral analysis.
-His lab is also interested in expanding the research scope to comparative genomics, evolutionary ethology and social behaviors.
+To unravel the fundamentals of behavior, he is using multidisciplinary approaches, including advanced genome editing, gene-expression control, optogenetic techniques for controlling neurons with light, functional neuronal imaging and computational behavioral analysis.
+His lab is also interested in expanding its research scope to comparative genomics, evolutionary ethology and social behaviors.

-Asahina discovered a neuropeptide and several neurons crucial for aggression in vinegar flies.
+Asahina discovered a neuropeptide and several neurons crucial for aggression in fruit flies.
 The neuropeptide has been linked to aggressive behavior in several mammals.

 He is expanding on understanding how behavior circuits interact with each other and what makes an animal choose one behavior over another (eating instead of mating, for example).